maithemewp/mai-slate/README.md

-# mai-slate
+# Mai Slate
-An empty starter theme for Mai Theme v2
+A blank starter theme for Mai Theme v2